Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 Some brain structures participate in the regulation of heart rate and HRV.
 Specifically, some areas of the brain, such as the medial and orbital prefrontal cortex, help modulate heart rate through the vagus nerve (Williams et al., 2019).

-These brain regions in turn communicate with other structures, such as the amygdala and certain brainstem nuclei, which together regulate heart activity (Gianaros et al., 2004).
-This means that HRV not only reflects the state of the cardiovascular system, but also the degree of control the brain has over the organism.
+These brain regions communicate in turn with other structures, such as the amygdala and some brainstem nuclei, which together regulate heart activity (Gianaros et al., 2004).
+This means that HRV not only reflects the state of the cardiovascular system, but also the degree of control the brain has over the body.

 A study demonstrating the relationship between heart rate variability (HRV) and the prefrontal cortex is Gianaros (2004), which aimed to characterize the functional relationship between regional brain activation and autonomic cardiac activity.

-Using positron emission tomography they estimated blood flow in some regions and obtained an index of HRV as an indicator of autonomic cardiac activity in 93 adults, aged 50 to 70 years, while performing working memory tasks.
+Using positron emission tomography they estimated blood flow in some regions and obtained an index of HRV as an indicator of autonomic cardiac activity in 93 adults, aged 50 to 70 years, while they performed working memory tasks.

-Their results showed positive correlations between HRV and the following brain areas: ventromedial prefrontal cortex, insula and amygdalo-hippocampal complex, structures that help regulate the heart’s autonomic activity (Gianaros et al., 2004).
+Their results showed positive correlations between HRV and the following brain areas: ventromedial prefrontal cortex, insula, and the amygdala-hippocampal complex, structures that help regulate the autonomic activity of the heart (Gianaros et al., 2004).

 This demonstrates that, when the brain (especially areas that regulate emotions and cognition, such as the prefrontal cortex) is more active during cognitive tasks, there is also better regulation of the heart, which supports the idea of a functional connection between the brain and the heart.

-Due to this brain–heart relationship, consequently, when there is a problem in this regulatory system, the blood flow to these brain areas can be affected, which reduces their capacity to properly control the heart.
-That is, given that the heart and the brain are closely connected, changes in one of these systems can directly influence the other.
+Because of this relationship between the brain and the heart, consequently, when there is a problem in this regulatory system, the blood flow to these brain areas can be affected, which reduces their capacity to control the heart properly.
+That is, since the heart and brain are closely connected, changes in one of these systems can directly influence the other.

-In this sense, low HRV has been associated with poorer performance in various cognitive functions:
+In this sense, low HRV has been linked to poorer performance in various cognitive functions:

 - For example, it has been found that lower HRV is associated with worse performance in both short- and long-term verbal memory.

-- Likewise, reduced HRV has been linked to lower language performance, and resting HRV levels have been shown to predict attentional performance.
+- Likewise, reduced HRV has been linked to poorer language performance, and resting HRV levels have been shown to predict attentional performance.

-- An association has also been reported between lower HRV and poorer performance in executive functions, as well as in visuospatial skills.
+- An association has also been reported between lower HRV and poorer executive function performance, as well as visuospatial skills.

 - Additionally, individuals with low HRV have shown poorer performance and greater decline in processing speed.

-According to scientific evidence, it has been shown that people with higher HRV levels exhibit better control over memory and a greater ability to suppress unwanted memories.
+According to scientific evidence, it has been shown that people with higher HRV levels show better control over memory and a greater ability to suppress unwanted memories.

-In contrast, low HRV is associated with poorer performance on verbal memory tasks, both short- and long-term.
-Regarding language, it has been observed that reduced HRV is linked to lower language performance.
-Concerning attention, it has been shown that resting HRV predicts attentional performance, with lower HRV levels indicating poorer performance.
-Likewise, lower HRV has been related to lower performance in executive functions, visuospatial skills and a greater decrease in processing speed (Forte et al., 2019).
+In contrast, low HRV is associated with worse performance on verbal memory tasks, both short- and long-term.
+Regarding language, reduced HRV has been linked to lower language performance.
+With respect to attention, it has been evidenced that resting HRV predicts attentional performance, with lower HRV levels indicating poorer performance.
+Likewise, lower HRV has been associated with poorer performance in executive functions, visuospatial skills, and a greater decline in processing speed (Forte et al., 2019).

 These findings support the idea that HRV is not only a marker of cardiovascular health, but could also be an indicator of cognitive functioning.